wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 1. Click "Choose template":

-   * PartsUnlimited defines an ASP.NET app with customized CI/CD pipelines
+   * PartsUnlimited defines an ASP.NET app with customized CI/CD pipelines. <a href="#PartsUnlimited">More details below</a>.

    * SmartHotel360 contains a complete ASP.NET 2 web mobile and desktop business apps for a hotel, and can be deployed using Docker containers.
    <a target="_blank" href="https://user-images.githubusercontent.com/300046/56323530-68b8b680-6129-11e9-9baf-81a79a04557e.jpg"><img alt="azure-devops-smarthotel-home-1896x853.jpg" width="1896" src="https://user-images.githubusercontent.com/300046/56323530-68b8b680-6129-11e9-9baf-81a79a04557e.jpg"></a>